Paramylodon: Overview and early occurrences

 Paramylodon was endemic distributed in North America and possibly also in Central America.
 The oldest finds clearly assignable to the genus are known from the Lower Pleistocene.
 Older forms of mylodonts are from the Upper Pliocene of Mexico and from the US state of Florida.
 Of the latter, noteworthy is the partial skeleton from site Haile 15A, a crevice filled with sediments in the limestone in Alachua County, estimated to be 2.1 to 1.8 million years old.
 These early representatives are commonly referred to as "Glossotherium" chapadmalensis, although the position within the genus Glossotherium is disputed.
 Only slightly younger are the finds of the fossil-rich El Gulfo local fauna from the estuary of the Colorado River in the Mexican state of Sonora.
 They are already placed in Paramylodon and date to 1.8 to 1.6 million years ago.
 Overall, Lower and Middle Pleistocene fossil remains are relatively rare and come from about 20 localities in North America.
-These are distributed primarily in the southern and central areas of what is now the United States and northern Mexico, but also scatter in the western part of the continent as far south as the province of Alberta in Canada.
+These are distributed primarily in the southern and central areas of what is now the United States and northern Mexico, but also scatter in the western part of the continent as far north as the province of Alberta in Canada.
 They are found in both lowland and mountainous locations, with the highest finding point reaching about 2900 m elevation in Colorado.
 One of the most significant sites of the period is the Leisey Shell pit in Hillsborough County in Florida, where several skulls and postcranial skeletal elements have been reported to be about 1.2 million years old.